 To date, we have financed our operations primarily from sale of our equity securities and, to a lesser extent, revenues from collaborations and interest.
-In 2004, our operations consumed approximately \$1,500,000 per month, but we expect that our monthly cash used by operations will continue to increase for the next several years.
-During 2005, we plan to both expand our existing clinical programs and initiate clinical programs for several new disease indications.
-These additional trials and the related manufacturing, personnel resources and testing required to support these studies will consume significant capital resources and significantly increase our expenses and our net loss.
+In 2005, our operations consumed approximately \$2.0 million per month.
+Our initial projection for 2006 is that our average burn rate for 2006 will be approximately \$2.5 million per month.
+We expect that our monthly cash used by operations will continue to increase for the next couple of years as our clinical programs are expanded.
+We are planning to be in a Phase IIb pivotal trial with FodosineTM in 2006 in T-cell leukemia and are in the early stages of clinical trials in several other indications with FodosineTM.
+As these trials increase in size and patient enrollment increases, our costs will increase.
+In addition, we expect our neuraminidase inhibitor, peramivir, to be in clinical trials in the first quarter of 2006 and our hepatitis C drug candidate, BCX-4678 to be in clinical trials during 2006.
+These additional trials and the related manufacturing, personnel resources and testing required to support these studies will consume significant capital resources and will increase our expenses and our net loss.